 - Start with Clarity: Ensure clear expectations for every role and task.

-- Define Priorities: Focus on achievable goals to prevent overwhelm.
+- Define Priorities: Focus on achievable goals to prevent being overwhelmed.

 - Use Project Management Tools: Tools like Teamwork.com make tracking goals straightforward.